-The Tribal Gaming Agency shall be authorized to establish a program and standards for the issuance of credentials to employees of any instrumentality of the Tribes for employment in any businesses or enterprise collateral to a Tribal gaming operation.
+The Tribal Gaming Agency shall be authorized to establish a program and standards for the issuance of credentials to employees of any instrumentality of the Quapaw Tribe for employment in any businesses or enterprise collateral to a Quapaw Tribal gaming operation.
 Such standards shall include provisions for a background investigation to include, at a minimum, a criminal history check.

-(d) Adjustment of Annual Fee
+D. Adjustment of Annual Fee

-The Business Council may adjust the amount of the annual fees for gaming licenses and other fees, upon recommendation by the Tribal Gaming Agency, provided that any increase shall take effect only on the ensuing first day of the month of January.
+The Tribal Business Committee may adjust the amount of the annual fees for gaming licenses and other fees, upon recommendation by the Tribal Gaming Agency, provided that any increase shall take effect only on the ensuing January 1.

-(e) Payment in Advance
+E. Payment in Advance